syurevich/stewardci-example-pipelines/helloWorld/README.md

-A scripted pipeline printing a message.
+A scripted pipeline printing a message